Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 She is a programmer for her schools Robotics team and the founder of her school’s Girls Who Code club.
 She hopes to study the intersections between computer science, design, and statistics in college.
 Outside of school, she enjoys reading and baking.

-As a Chinese immigrant, Chloe has not learned as much about her heritage as she hoped to.
+As a first-generation Chinese immigrant, Chloe has not learned about her heritage as much as she hoped to.
 Although she is proud of her background, she understands that there are many barriers preventing her from finding accurate, unbiased information about her country.
-Instead, she found a middle ground and focused on researching feminists of Chinese descent who made contributions in the United States.
+Instead, she found a middle ground focusing on researching feminists of Chinese descent who made contributions in the United States.

 She spends her time participating in various school clubs and outside organizations.
-She is involved in journalism, piano, STEM, musical outreach, and activism.
+She is involved in journalism, piano, musical outreach, activism, and STEM.
 In her spare time, she enjoys playing tennis, baking cheesecakes, hiking, jamming to music, and spending time with friends.

 Chloe’s research can be found on the “Our Discoveries” page!

-Pooja Huded is a senior at Syosset High School in Syosset, New York.
+Pooja is a freshman at Vassar College in Poughkeepsie, New York.

 She has always been fascinated by history and especially likes learning about strong women from her Indian heritage and those who have been underrepresented despite great contributions to society.